MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/deploy-java-liberty-app.md

 keywords: java, jakartaee, javaee, microprofile, open-liberty, websphere-liberty, aks-hci, kubernetes
 ---

-# Deploy a Java application with Open Liberty or WebSphere Liberty on an AKS on Azure Stack HCI and Windows Server cluster
+# Deploy a Java application with Open Liberty or WebSphere Liberty on an Azure Kubernetes Service on Azure Stack HCI and Windows Server cluster

 This article demonstrates how to:
 * Run your Java, Java EE, Jakarta EE, or MicroProfile application on the Open Liberty or WebSphere Liberty runtime.